leynos/craic/docs/dependencies.md

 ## Testing

 *   **Vitest (`vitest`):**
     *   **Rationale:** Fast and modern test runner designed to work seamlessly with Vite.
-Offers a Jest-compatible API, making it familiar to many developers, while benefiting from Vite's speed and architecture.
+Offers a Jest-compatible API.
+While Vitest is the engine, tests will primarily be executed via the `bun test` command, which integrates with Vitest.
 *   **React Testing Library (`@testing-library/react`, `@testing-library/jest-dom`):**
     *   **Rationale:** Provides utilities for testing React components in a way that resembles how users interact with them.
 Encourages writing tests that focus on user behavior and accessibility rather than implementation details. `@testing-library/jest-dom` adds helpful custom matchers for DOM assertions.
 *   **JSDOM (`jsdom`):**